Elise Saborovsky Ewert

-Elise Saborovsky Ewert (born July 7, 1907, or November 14, 1886 in Hanover, Germany; died February 2, 1940, in Ravensbrück concentration camp) was a German communist activist who worked around the world, but is most known for her work in Brazil during the 1930s.
+Elise Saborovsky Ewert (born November 14, 1886 in Hanover, Germany; died February 2, 1940, in Ravensbrück concentration camp) was a German communist activist who worked around the world, but is most known for her work in Brazil during the 1930s.

 Biography

 Ewert was born in Hanover to Polish parents.
 She worked as a secretary and typist.
 She met and became a partner to Arthur Ewert in the 1914, though they would not marry until 1922.
 She became politically active in 1913.
 A year later, she and Ewert moved to Canada and was interned due to her political activities.
 Traveling to the United States, she became a photographer.

 She later returned to Germany and, in 1920, joined the Communist Party of Germany.
 Ewert then became a member of the Comintern.
 She and her husband traveled to China on a secret mission in 1932.
 They were in the Soviet Union during 1934.